IIT-EnergySystemModels/openSDUC/doc/rst/Download.rst

 Gurobi solver is installed as a package::

-  conda install -c gurobi gurobi
+  conda install -c gurobi      gurobi pip   install                highspy conda install -c conda-forge pyscipopt

 Besides, it also requires the following packages: